Asel348/whowantstobeamillionaire/README.md

-- [x] stil işini hallet
+- [x] complete the styling
-- [ ] her refreshde yeni bir zengin adam approvelasın
+- [ ] a new millionaire approves whenever client refreshes
-- [ ] her zaman farklı soru çıkar
+- [x] bring up a new question everytime
-- [ ] yanlış-doğru mekanizmasını hallet
+- [ ] handle the correct-wrong mechanism
-- [ ] skor işini hallet
+- [ ] handle the score mechanism
-- [ ] soruları level level ayarla
+- [ ] differ the questions for their level
-- [ ] sorular için süre ayarla
+- [ ] add a timer, when the timer ends, game over
-- [?] aynı soruyu bidaha sormaması için kondisyon sağla
+- [ ] provide a condition for not asking the same question again (almost done)